senzing-garage/senzing-tutorial-in-python/README.md

-# sz-jupyter is a work in progress
+# senzing-tutorial-in-python is a work in progress

 # TL;DR

 Interactively learn the Senzing API with Jupyter.
-- Run: `docker run -it -p 8888:8888 --rm --name jupyter roncewind/sz-jupyter`
+- Run: `docker run -it -p 8888:8888 --rm --name jupyter senzing/senzing-tutorial-in-python`
 - Open link (cmd-click on mac)

 # Intro (TODO)